-Financial Freedom: What Would You Do If Money Wasn’t an Issue?
+Financial Freedom Defined: What If Money Wasn’t an Issue?

 Before we get into how YOU need to define financial freedom, let’s take a look at some of the more general definitions out there.

 In our culture, there’s often this misconception that making or having an abundance of money automatically provides you with financial freedom.